 Typically, hockey skates under $400 are usually best suited for intermediate and beginner players playing a few times a week, while the $400-$900 price point will be advanced and pro level skates that have the most advanced features and technology available more suited to players constantly practicing and pushing their skates in every game.

-For the most elite hockey player who needs the latest tech and most advanced performance and safety features, the BAUER MACH ICE are the best OVERALL hockey skates available today.
+For the most elite hockey player who needs the latest tech and most advanced performance and safety features, the BAUER VAPOR HYPERLITE 2 are the best OVERALL hockey skates available today.
 These skates are worn by many top NHL players.

 After much review, these hockey skates are our pick for the best BUDGET FRIENDLY hockey skates.
 They take a lot of what is great about the skates above and won't break the bank.